This article was published in Australian Dictionary of Biography, Volume 16, (MUP), 2002

 Sir Arthur Gordon Rylah (1909-1974), politician and solicitor, was born on 3 October 1909 at Kew, Melbourne, son of Walter Robert Rylah, a Victorian-born solicitor, and his wife Helen Isabel, née Webb, who came from New Zealand.
 Arthur was educated at Trinity Grammar School and the University of Melbourne (B.A., 1931; LL.B., 1932).
 Admitted to practice as a barrister and solicitor on 2 May 1934, he joined the family firm of Rylah & Anderson (later Rylah & Rylah).
 At Holy Trinity Church, Kew, on 10 September 1937 he married with Anglican rites Ann Flora Froude Flashman, a veterinary surgeon.

 In 1931 Rylah had been commissioned in the Militia.
 On 1 May 1940 he was appointed temporary major (substantive in November), Australian Imperial Force.
 Posted to the 2nd/14th Field Regiment, Royal Australian Artillery, he served in the Northern Territory (July 1941-January 1943), in New Guinea (November 1943-December 1944) and on New Britain (December 1944-December 1945).
 He was mentioned in dispatches.
 After his A.I.F. appointment terminated in Melbourne on 30 January 1946, he returned to the law and joined the newly formed Liberal Party.
 When (Sir) Wilfrid Kent Hughes transferred to Federal parliament in 1949, Rylah won a hard-fought pre-selection ballot for the seat of Kew in the Legislative Assembly; the strong field included (Sir) Rupert Hamer and (Sir) John Rossiter.
-He was elected to parliament on 13 May 1950.
+He was elected to parliament at a by-election on 17 December 1949.

 Rylah's colleagues quickly recognized his talents.
 In 1951 he topped the ballot for deputy-leader of the parliamentary Liberal and Country Party.
 He was denied the position due to a party rule which required the deputy to be a rural member if the leader—at that time Les Norman, a Melbourne businessman—held an urban or suburban seat.
 The young (Sir) Henry Bolte received the post.
 Norman lost his seat in 1952.
 When Trevor Oldham, the new leader of the L.C.P., was killed in a plane crash in 1953, (Sir) Arthur Warner employed all his considerable political skills and influence to ensure that Bolte gained the leadership over Rylah, who became his deputy.